-Oolong teas are due to their diversity an Eldorado for tea lovers who love high quality loose teas.
+Due to their diversity, Oolong teas are an Eldorado for tea lovers who love high-quality loose teas.

-Green-aged - slightly fermented Oolong:
+Green developed - lightly fermented Oolong:

-Dark to black matured Oolong teas.
+Dark to black oolong teas.

 This can then be further refined by additionally roasting the loose tea leaves.
 Depending on the degree of roasting, the aromas can be enhanced accordingly.